 A Quality DWI Lawyer is Important

 Third degree charges can have a significant impact on your livelihood, family, freedom, and reputation.
 Quality legal representation is imperative so that you protect what is most important to you.
 The experienced DWI lawyers at Lundgren & Johnson can help.
-They’ve received recognition as Top 40 Lawyers under 40, Lead Counsel Rated, Super Lawyers Rising Stars, and Three Best Rated for DUI representation for lawyers located in Minneapolis.
+They’ve received recognition as Top 40 Lawyers under 40, Lead Counsel Rated, Super Lawyers Rising Stars, and Super Lawyers for DUI representation for lawyers located in Minneapolis.
 You can reach our lawyers at (612) 767-9643.